 On the top of Mount Pilatus, you can spot black ravens, which are an attraction itself.
 Contact with these big birds “eye to eye” made a big impression on me.

 More information about the attractions on Mount Pilatus can be found directly on the Pilatus website.
 You can also see a very well-prepared map showing all possible means of transport available on Mount Pilatus.
-The map is interactive, combined with accurate tourist information.
+The Pilatus map is interactive, combined with accurate tourist information.
 You can find marked vantage points, summer and winter attractions on it, and view the online view from the cameras placed on top.

 There is a cogwheel railway running down the hill, which has a 48% gradient.
 The queue descends almost at the edge of the lake, the journey takes about 40 minutes.
-Along the way – despite rain and thick fog outside the window – nice views.
+Along the way – despite the rain and thick fog outside the window – nice views.
 At the end of this journey, there was a cruise ship waiting for us.

 Lake of the Four Forested Settlements (Lake Lucerne)

 Travel by boat takes about 1 hour and 10 minutes.
-On the lake there are over 100-year-old side-wing steamers, which are an attraction themselves.
+On the lake, there are over 100-year-old side-wing steamers, which are an attraction themselves.
 We took one of them.
 On the way to Lucerne, the ship stops at several marinas, so you can take a closer look at the picturesque towns passed by on the way.

-As it is written in tourist’s guidebooks – “in Lucerne you can find almost the whole of Switzerland: monuments, a picturesque lake with crystal clear water and mountains rising almost right on the border of the city”.
+As it is written in tourist’s guidebooks – “in Lucerne, you can find almost the whole of Switzerland: monuments, a picturesque lake with crystal clear water and mountains rising almost right on the border of the city”.

-In Lucerne we had a short stop, but we managed to see two important tourist attractions:
+In Lucerne, we had a shortstop, but we managed to see two important tourist attractions:

 - covered chapel bridge 204 m long, dating from 1332, the oldest wooden bridge in Europe.
 Originally, the bridge served defensive purposes, but already in the seventeenth century, numerous paintings were created under the roof.
 They praise the story of Lucerne and the courage of its inhabitants in the struggle for Switzerland’s independence; they also illustrate the lives of saints.
 At its southern end, there is a tiled, octagonal water tower (Wasserturm), which together with the bridge itself was part of the medieval fortifications.
 In its time, this tower served as a prison, torture chamber, archive or treasury.
-The bridge has survived in almost perfect condition for over 650 years, unfortunately in 1993 a tragic fire almost completely destroyed this building.
+The bridge has survived in almost perfect condition for over 650 years, unfortunately, in 1993 a tragic fire almost destroyed this building.
 A year later, the bridge was rebuilt and made available for visitors, as it remained the most important symbol of the city.

-- a statue of Swiss guardsmen, also called the monument to the dying lion (Löwedenkmal).
-It is a monument depicting a dying lion, dedicated to the guards who died in defense of the French King Louis XVI during attack of the French revolutionists on the Tuileries Palace in Paris, in August 1792 and to their commander Major von Bachmann.
+- a statue of Swiss guardsmen also called the monument to the dying lion (Löwedenkmal).
+It is a monument depicting a dying lion, dedicated to the guards who died in defence of the French King Louis XVI during the attack of the French revolutionists on the Tuileries Palace in Paris, in August 1792 and to their commander Major von Bachmann.
 The title of the monument is the words in Latin meaning “loyalty and bravery of the Helvetians”, placed above the cave with an animal.

-Mount Pilatus – a short summary
+Mount Pilatus – a summary

 As a summary of the whole trip, I can only say that it has exceeded our boldest expectations.
 It was organized in a fully professional manner, with a perfectly filled time.
-A trip full of attractions and visual impressions.
+A trip was full of attractions and visual impressions.
 Beautiful views, close contact with nature, a guide with enormous knowledge and interesting stories – they will remain in my memory for a long time.
 I honestly recommend both: this specific tour to the Mt.
-Pilatus, and its organizer.
+Pilatus and its organizer.

 Rhine Falls – waterfall on the Rhine river

-A half day trip.
+A half-day trip.

 A trip to the waterfall took place on the day of our departure from Zurich.
 We got into the bus with a suitcase, because the organizer offered a stop at the airport on the way back from the trip.
-We liked this variant very much and it allowed to save on the return ticket for the train from the city center to the airport (almost 18 CHF / USD).
+We liked this variant very much and it allowed to save on the return ticket for the train from the city centre to the airport (almost 18 CHF / USD).

 A trip to the waterfall also ensures an unforgettable experience.
 Rheinfall is the largest waterfall in Europe in terms of water flow.
 It is located at the turn of the Rhine in Neuhausen am Rheinfall, in the canton of Schaffhausen in Switzerland.
-The waterfall is quite low, 23 meters high, but its strength and the amount of water flowing through it, arouse an amazing respect.
-The average water flow through the waterfall is 425 thousand of liters per second.
-On the day we visited the waterfall, the water flow was 0.5 million liters of water per second.
+The waterfall is quite low, 23 meters high, but its strength and the amount of water flowing through it, arouse amazing respect.
+The average water flow through the waterfall is 425 thousand of litres per second.
+On the day we visited the waterfall, the water flow was 0.5 million litres of water per second.